endritdemaj/endritdemaj.github.io/docs/documentation/dockercheatsheet.md

         }
     ]

 If we want to connect an existing container to a network we have to run the following

     docker network connect <containerid> <networkid>

+### Docker Networks: DNS

+In the world where containers changes from second  to second we cant rely on IPAddresses.
+Since its to dynamic There is a build in solution for this and that is __DNS-Naming__

+    docker container run -d --name my_container_name